November 02, 2011 | By Bill Gates

 What Does the Data Say?

-Among the many experts and data sources that Bill drew on as he worked on his G20 Summit report, few are as entertaining as Hans Rosling and his extraordinary, interactive graphics, which reveal global trends and the great benefits of development aid in astonishing new ways.
+Among the many experts and data sources that I drew on as I worked on my G20 Summit report, few are as entertaining as Hans Rosling and his extraordinary, interactive graphics, which reveal global trends and the great benefits of development aid in astonishing new ways.

 One of the great places to go on the web for perspective on global development and the impact of aid programs is Gapminder.
 It’s amazing.